 1. Deadline extensions for different cohorts of students to provide additional time to complete the project

-- The process of change to continuation enrolment will proceed as normal, and students can apply at the end of Year 3.
-When making decisions, panels are asked to take into account the additional Covid extension - they should be assured that, given the current draft, the thesis can be completed within 5 terms (rather than normally 3 terms).
+- The process of change to Extension of Writing-up (Continuation) status will proceed as normal, and students can apply at the end of Year 3.
+When making decisions, panels are asked to take into account the additional Covid extension of 3 terms - they should be assured that, given the current draft, the thesis can be completed within 6 terms (rather than normally 3 terms).

 - There will be no changes to the assessment of the final thesis.
 Examiners are asked to assess the thesis by standard criteria.
 However, examiners may take into account how the project has been developed and has adapted to the changed research environment through innovative methodological or conceptual solutions (see QAA Guidance on this here)